 The Board is responsible for the Society's culture.
 The Society's values were developed by a group of Colleagues in 2016 and then reviewed by Colleagues in 2022.
-These amended values were in place throughout 2023 having been shared with the Board.
+These amended values were in place throughout 2024.

 The purpose and the values together inform the expected behaviours of all those who work for the Society.
 The values are integrated into the Society's different functions and operations, including internal audit, compliance and risk management functions.
 The Directors recognise that a healthy corporate culture is critical to the Society's competitive advantage and is vital to the creation and protection of long-term value.